Dissolution of the Soviet Union: Legacy

 The breakdown of economic ties that followed the Soviet collapse led to a severe economic crisis and catastrophic fall in the standard of living in post-Soviet states and the former Eastern Bloc, which was even worse than the Great Depression.
-An estimated seven million premature deaths took place in the former USSR after it collapsed, with around four million in Russia alone.
-Poverty and economic inequality surged between 1988 and 1989 and between 1993 and 1995, with the Gini ratio increasing by an average of 9 points for all former socialist countries.
+An estimated seventeen million premature deaths took place in the former USSR after it collapsed, with around four million in Russia alone.
+Poverty, sex trafficking, and economic inequality surged between 1988 and 1989 and between 1993 and 1995, with the Gini ratio increasing by an average of 9 points for all former socialist countries.
 Even before the 1998 Russian financial crisis, the Russian GDP was half of what it had been in the early 1990s.
 By 1999, around 191 million people in post-Soviet states and former Eastern Bloc countries were living on less than $5.50 a day.
 It has been posited by several scholars that the dissolution of the Soviet Union and the end of communism as a global force in the post-Cold War era allowed neoliberal capitalism to become the dominant global system, which has resulted in rising economic inequality.

 In the Kitchen Debate of 1959, Nikita Khrushchev claimed that then US Vice-president Richard Nixon's grandchildren would live "under communism", and Nixon claimed that Khrushchev's grandchildren would live "under freedom".
 In a 1992 interview, Nixon commented that during the debate, he was sure Khrushchev's claim was wrong, but Nixon was not sure that his own assertion was correct.
 Nixon said that events had proved that he was indeed right because Khrushchev's grandchildren now lived "in freedom" in reference to the recent end of the Soviet Union.
-Khrushchev's son Sergei Khrushchev became a naturalized American citizen.
+Khrushchev's son Sergei Khrushchev became a naturalized American citizen, although his children remained in Moscow; whereas Nixon's grandchildren including Christopher Nixon Cox and Jennie Eisenhower live as their parents did in the United States.

 United Nations membership

 In a letter dated 24 December 1991, Boris Yeltsin, the Russian president, informed the United Nations Secretary-General that the membership of the Soviet Union in the Security Council and all other UN organs would be continued by the Russian Federation with the support of the 11 member countries of the Commonwealth of Independent States.

 However, the Byelorussian Soviet Socialist Republic and the Ukrainian Soviet Socialist Republic had already joined the UN as original members on 24 October 1945, together with the Soviet Union.
-After declaring independence, the Ukrainian Soviet Socialist Republic changed its name to Ukraine on 24 August 1991, and on 19 September, the Byelorussian Soviet Socialist Republic informed the UN that it had changed its name to the Republic of Belarus.
+After declaring independence, the Ukrainian Soviet Socialist Republic changed its name to Ukraine on 24 August 1991, and on 19 September 1991, the Byelorussian Soviet Socialist Republic informed the UN that it had changed its name to the Republic of Belarus.

 All of the twelve other independent states that were established from the former Soviet republics were admitted to the UN: